pacifics/PassDao/README.md

 =

-## PASS DAO Contractor Smart Contract
+## PASS DAO Contractor Smart Contracts

 Used by the project managers and contractors of the application.
 One smart contract for each project manager or contractor.